Team41Robotics/Driver-Station-2020/README.md

 To run the Raspberry Pi GUI's on startup, add the line `@sudo /usr/bin/python3 /home/pi/Top_Pi/top.py` to `/etc/xdg/lxsession/LXDE-pi/autostart`.
 Change the path of the Python script accordingly.

-Run `sudo raspi-config` and enable SSH.
-Make sure to enable the serial hardware but not the serial console.
-All of these are under the Interfacing Options heading.
+Run `sudo raspi-config` and go to the Interfacing Options heading.
+Enable SSH and enable the serial port hardware, but do not enable the serial login shell.

 Also, make sure to add the following lines to `/boot/config.txt` to force the 800x480 resolution and rotate the screen 180 degrees.
 ```